Awards, Bursaries and Scholarships

 Faculty recommendations are taken into consideration when required.
 Donors are not involved in the application or selection of award recipients.

 "I left my career of 25 years in information technology to dedicate the next chapter of my life to working with seniors.
-I decided to enroll in the Social Service Worker - Gerontology program at Seneca.
+I decided to enrol in the Social Service Worker - Gerontology program at Seneca.
 Reaching the end of the two-year program, I can conclude that it was a very good choice.
 I would like to express my deepest thanks for receiving this award.
 Going back to school after so many years, with English as my second language, required many sacrifices."

 Orna Rabinoviz, Walker Wood Social Service Worker (Gerontology) Award recipient